 I want to scream and shout, i’m grumpy, snappy and annoyed all the time.

 Week three means things are feeling very,very real, as I write this I know that tomorrow we start back at Milton Keynes.
 Followed by another early visit to Oxford on Wednesday, repeat on Thursday and maybe again on Friday.
 I feel like i’m in groundhog day.

 Not going on holiday at Christmas has made me angry, i’m angry that we can’t book another holiday right now.
 I don’t know if we can do any of the things we have planned for the holiday season.
 Because we don’t know anything…

 We’re incredibly confused

 Saturday was a similar story, Rich took Bilbo for a walk along the canal, he walked a long way, no assistance needed.
-Visitors again on Saturday afternoon and they were treated to the hypo, uber hungry Bilbo.
+He’s very hypo and super hungry all the time.

 I’ve joined some facebook support groups, I want to know how he should be reacting? is this normal? when will he start being “sick?” when will he lose his hair? should we be going out as much as we are? am I going to push him too hard so he does get “sick” which I could have avoided?
 How do we bath him with a wiggle.